Crown molding might look like just a trim detail, but let’s be honest—it’s the finishing touch that can make or break a room.

 However, you can also paint the crown molding to match the room’s ceiling, walls, baseboards, or other trim colors.
 Or, you can paint it an entirely different, complementary color to make it a real statement piece.

-So, should crown molding be the same color as the walls or ceilings in my room?
+So, should I paint the crown molding the same color as the walls or ceilings in my room?

 Ultimately, there is no hard and fast rule; it’s up to you and what you want the final look to be in your home – pick the shades you love and have fun with them.
 If you can’t figure it out or need help making a final decision, you always have the option to talk to a professional painter or interior designer.